Mooring: Swing moorings

-Swing moorings also known as simple or single-point moorings, are the simplest and most common kind of mooring.
+Swing / swinging moorings also known as simple or single-point moorings, are the simplest and most common kind of mooring.
 A swing mooring consists of a single anchor at the bottom of a waterway with a rode (a rope, cable, or chain) running to a float on the surface.
 The float allows a vessel to find the rode and connect to the anchor.
 These anchors are known as swing moorings because a vessel attached to this kind of mooring swings in a circle when the direction of wind or tide changes.

 For a small boat (e.g. 22' / 6.7 m sailing yacht), this might consist of a heavy weight on the seabed, a 12 mm or 14 mm rising chain attached to the "anchor", and a bridle made from 20 mm nylon rope, steel cable, or a 16 mm combination steel wire material.
 The heavy weight (anchor) should be a dense material.
 Old rail wagon wheels are used in some places (e.g. Clontarf, Dublin, Ireland) for this purpose.
 In some harbours (e.g. Dun Laoghaire, Ireland), very heavy chain (e.g. old ship anchor chain) may be placed in a grid pattern on the sea bed to ensure orderly positioning of moorings.
 Ropes (particularly for marker buoys and messenger lines) should be "non floating" to reduce likelihood of a boat's propeller being fouled by one.

+Fore & Aft Mooring

+This is a mooring type used in sheltered locations to secure boats and prevent them from swinging and colliding.
+These moorings are used in confined harbours to allow higher density of boats to be moored than if swinging moorings were used.
+A Fore & Aft Mooring consists of two moorings of similar construction to Swinging Moorings fixed to the seabed a little more than a boat length apart.
+The two moorings are linked by a “Tracer Line” or “Messenger Line”.
+A disadvantage of Fore & Aft Moorings is that boats may be held side-on to the wind.
+This can lead to damage during storms.

 Pile moorings

 Pile moorings are poles driven into the bottom of the waterway with their tops above the water.
 Vessels then tie mooring lines to two or four piles to fix their position between those piles.
 Pile moorings are common in New Zealand but rare elsewhere.

 While many mooring buoys are privately owned, some are available for public use.
-For example, on the Great Barrier Reef off the Australian coast, a vast number of public moorings are set out in popular areas where boats can moor.
-This is to avoid the massive damage that would be caused by many vessels anchoring.
+For example, on the Great Barrier Reef off the Australian coast, a vast number of public moorings are set out in popular areas to prevent damage from so many vessels anchoring in the vulnerable ecosystem.